Hesperian Health Guides

 A woman touching her son's ear.

-Without proper and early medical care, children may lose their hearing, suffer from dizziness, weakness on one side of the face, or an abscess draining behind or below the ear.
+Without proper and early medical care, children may lose their hearing, or have dizziness, weakness on one side of the face, or an abscess draining behind or below the ear.
 Rarely, an ear infection may also cause a serious complication like a brain abscess or meningitis.

 More poor children lose their hearing because of ear infections than any other cause.
 Hearing loss due to ear infections can be prevented by improving general health and living conditions, and by access to medical care.
 Every community needs people trained to identify ear infections early, or clinics or hospitals that are affordable and easy to get to.